JustGerard/SortThemCobbles/README.md

 # SortThemCobbles
-Plugin for bukkit based minecraft servers.
+Plugin for bukkit based Minecraft servers.

 SortThemCobbles is a plugin that allows players to sort their inventory and chests.